 Veksler et al. (2018) explored potential uses of cognitive modelling in cybersecurity contexts, such as comparing the effects of training strategies on users and understanding the psychology of attackers, defenders and users to facilitate security improvements.
-Veksler and Buchler (2016) presented three simulations demonstrating that techniques such as model tracing and dynamic parameter adjustment allow computational cognitive models, in the context of social security games, to outperform normative game theory in understanding and responding to cyber attackers.
+Veksler and Buchler (2016) presented three simulations demonstrating that techniques such as model tracing and dynamic parameter adjustment allow computational cognitive models, in the context of social security games, to outperform normative game theory in understanding and responding to cyberattackers.

 The computational cognitive model described by Dutt et al. (2013) strongly influenced our work.
 They use instance-based learning theory to simulate the behaviour of a security analyst in determining whether a series of network events constitutes a cyberattack.
-The model represents situation information as a series of attributes denoting details of a network event, including the network location, alert and operation result.
-Security analysts classify individual events as threat or non-threat by examining past similar experiences, stored as individual "chunks" in memory.
-Per the ACT-R architecture, chunks are scored based on similarity, retrieval recency, and other factors, and the chunk scored highest is used to classify the event under consideration.
+The model represents situation information as a series of attributes denoting details of a network event, including the network location, alert, and operation result.
+Security analysts classify individual events as threat or non-threat by examining past similar experiences, stored as individual 'chunks' in memory.
+Per the ACT-R architecture, chunks are scored based on similarity, retrieval recency and other factors, and the chunk scored highest is used to classify the event under consideration.
 For each event sequence, a counter increments for each new event judged as a threat.
 When the counter surpasses a set threshold, the entire sequence is classified as a cyberattack.

-Our model of email sorting (in Shonman et al. 2018 and in Section 3.2 below) adapts this work to describe step-by-step (cue-by-cue) processing of a suspicious email, adding additional parameters to introduce more complexity to each email judgment.
+Our model of email sorting extends and differs from this study in several ways.
+As described in a previous report (Shonman et al., 2018) and in Section 3.2, we adapt this work to describe stepby-step (cue-by-cue) processing of a suspicious email, adding additional parameters to introduce more complexity to each email judgment.